rgreminger/tilburg-science-hub/docs/index.md

 !!! hint "Do I really need this site?"

-    - No matter how confident you are about your computer skills, chance is that even the brightest ones among us *manage their projects by intuition*.
+    - No matter how confident you are about your computer skills, chance is that you *manage your projects guided by intuition*.
 A directory here, a code file there, and - oh, where to store raw data again?
     - Over the years, we have experienced that purely relying on intuition in managing data- and computation-intensive projects is a bad idea.
 After all, we spend